 Be on the Lookout for Open Containers

 When it comes time to drive everybody home, make sure nobody is bringing any open containers.
-All it takes is one open container in your car for you to get a ticket if you're pulled over by a police officer.
-Any open alcohol containers will need to be either thrown out secured in the trunk of your vehicle.
+All it takes is one open container in your car for you to get a traffic ticket if you're pulled over by a police officer.
+Any open alcohol containers will need to be either thrown out or secured in the trunk of your vehicle.

 Know When to Book a Cab Instead

 These are just a few guidelines to keep in mind as you prepare for your first DD experience.
-By following these tips, you can be sure everybody has a good time and gets home safe.
+By following these tips, you can be sure everybody has a good time and gets home safely.